Comprehensive Care Guide for Money Trees

 Advanced Care & Tips for Enthusiasts

 Fertilizer: (Optional) Add vitamins or dilute fertilizers when refilling the reservoir.
 A balanced liquid fertilizer at half strength can promote vibrant growth.
-Follow manufacturer dosing recommendations.
+Follow manufacturer dosing recommendations.- Apply fertilizer after 12 months to ensure the plant has established itself before introducing nutrients.

 Repotting: If reusing an easyplant self-watering pot, ensure you clean and reset the wick at planting depth for optimal hydration.
 Use a coco-coir blend or a well-draining soil mix.